India Heart Disease, Causes and Solutions

 • The leading risk factor was dietary risks.

-• Other risk factors was high blood pressure, high total cholesterol, air pollution, diabetes, and obesity.
+• Other risk factors were high blood pressure, high total cholesterol, air pollution, diabetes, and obesity.

 The burden of cardiovascular disease is seen in all states.
 However, the incidence of ischemic heart disease is seen in a greater rate in the less developed states.